Oli-George/My-App/README.md

 <<<<<<< HEAD
 # My-App
-Something exciting is coming here .
+Something exciting is coming here soon.
 =======
 # Welcome to your Expo app 👋